Scott Aikin

-Scott F. Aikin (born 1971) is an American philosopher and assistant professor of philosophy at Vanderbilt University in Nashville, Tennessee, where he also holds a joint appointment in Classics.
+Scott F. Aikin (born 1971) is an American philosopher and associate professor of philosophy at Vanderbilt University in Nashville, Tennessee, where he also holds a joint appointment in Classics.
 He earned an M.A. in philosophy from the University of Montana in 1999 and a Ph.D. in philosophy from Vanderbilt University in 2006.
 His principal areas of research are epistemology, argumentation theory, ancient philosophy, and pragmatism.

 Research

 Epistemology

 Aikin's work in epistemology is devoted to the elaboration and defense of two views: evidentialism and epistemic infinitism.
 His case for evidentialism is articulated in his Evidentialism and the Will to Believe, in which he defends William Kingdon Clifford's version of evidentialism against William James's critiques.
 Clifford holds in "The Ethics of Belief" that "It is wrong always, everywhere, and for anyone, to believe anything upon insufficient evidence."
 James denies this, claiming that cases of faith – particularly those in which belief in a truth can help bring about the truth – are exceptional.
 Replying on behalf of Clifford, Aikin argues that such cases are not exceptions, because knowledge that one's belief in a proposition makes that proposition more likely to be true amounts to evidence for that proposition.

 Aikin has also contributed to the public debate about the ethics of belief in religious contexts, in Reasonable Atheism.
 Aikin's case for epistemic infinitism, developed in Epistemology and the Regress Problem, holds that given the requirement that all reasons must have backing, the only options for rational belief are either skepticism or infinite, non-repeating chains of justifying reasons.
 In "Prospects for Moral Epistemic Infinitism," Aikin argues that these are also requirements of moral knowledge.